beccaa9116/Mobile-Device-Usage-and-User-Behavior/README.md

 Understanding user behavior is crucial for optimizing mobile apps.
 This project explores key aspects of user interaction, such as session duration, frequency, and feature engagement, while also examining trends based on demographics.

 ### Key Objectives:
-- 📊 Analyze user interaction patterns with the app.
+- 📊 Analyze user interaction patterns with the app
-- 📈 Identify trends in session frequency and app usage.
+- 📈 Identify trends in session frequency and app usage
-- 👥 Explore the impact of demographics on engagement.
+- 👥 Explore the impact of demographics on engagement
-- 📍 Visualize key metrics for deeper insights.
+- 📍 Visualize key metrics for deeper insights

 ## 📂 Dataset